Morpheuslabs-io/neo-dapp-demo-01/README.md

-# An NEO Dapp demo
+# An NEO dApp demo

 This is a repository for a petshop Dapp demo which is running on NEO blockchain.
 The project itself does not contain any business purpose and is only used for learning.
 The project is utilizing following things :